stackhpc/ansible-slurm-appliance/docs/image-build.md

       then delete the failed volume, select cancelling the build when Packer queries, and then retry.
 This is [OpenStack bug 1823445](https://bugs.launchpad.net/cinder/+bug/1823445).

-6. The built image will be automatically uploaded to OpenStack with a name prefixed `openhpc` and including a timestamp and a shortened git hash.
+6. The built image will be automatically uploaded to OpenStack.
+By default it will have a name prefixed `openhpc` and including a timestamp and a shortened git hash.

 # Build Process